Commemorated on 7 plaques

 7 Old Turn Junction (1769) This junction was formed when James Brindley's contour canal of 1769 was joined by Thomas Telford's New Main Line in 1827.

-Old Turn Junction (near the NIA), Birmingham, United Kingdom where he was (1768)
+Old Turn Junction (near the NIA), Birmingham, United Kingdom where they was (1769)

 James Brindley Canal Engineer worked here 1742-1765